Radio 702: History

 Channel 702 was founded by entrepreneurs Natie and Issie Kirsh and began broadcasting on 28 June 1980.
 The station was established in the nominally independent Bantustan of Bophuthatswana, which allowed it to operate outside the control of the South African government and its restrictive broadcasting regulations.
 Its creation followed the launch of Capital Radio 604, another independent station that had broadcast from the Transkei but struggled with technical issues that prevented it from reliably reaching the lucrative urban audience in the southern Transvaal province.
 Based in Bophuthatswana, 702 could effectively cover the Johannesburg and Pretoria markets.
 The station's signature line was "In touch, in tune and independent."

 Radio 702 was initially a music station with a Top 40 format, tagged "The Rainbow of Sound," inspired by US radio and other offshore stations like LM Radio.
 The Kirsh brothers had previously operated Swazi Music Radio (SMR), and many of 702's early presenters, including John Berks, Gary Edwards, and Stan Katz, had experience at SMR or LM Radio.
 In its early years, 702 targeted a multiracial audience, but commercial pressures led it to focus on the white market for a time.
+On Sunday afternoons in the 80s and early 90s, they had a show called "Solid Gold Sundays" where they would play oldies songs from the fifties and sixties.

 Facing increased competition from SABC stations that had stronger FM signals, Issie Kirsh made the decision to pivot from music to a news and talk format between 1985 and 1988.
 This proved to be a pivotal success.
 As one of the only independent news broadcasters, the station became a primary source of information during a turbulent period in South Africa.
 According to former presenter Chris Gibbons, "If you wanted to know what was going on in South Africa in those years, you went to 702 and you went nowhere else."

 Because it was based in Bophuthatswana, the South African government could not easily censor its content without undermining the homeland's supposed independence.
 This freedom of speech provided a crucial platform for opponents of the apartheid government.
 Members of banned organizations, including the ANC, used the station to voice their opinions and stay informed, and the station is recognized for having contributed to the peaceful transition to democracy.